Benidorm Fest

-Benidorm Fest is a Spanish song contest organised by the Spanish public broadcaster Radiotelevisión Española (RTVE), in collaboration with the Generalitat Valenciana, to determine for the Eurovision Song Contest, beginning in 2022.
-It is held in Benidorm, Valencian Community, at the Palau Municipal d'Esports l'Illa de Benidorm.
-Based on the Benidorm International Song Festival with amendments to accommodate the Eurovision format, the contest consists of two semi-finals and a final, with the winner jointly determined through teams of judges and a public vote.
+/es/) is an annual Spanish song contest organised by the Spanish public broadcaster Radiotelevisión Española (RTVE), in collaboration with the Generalitat Valenciana.
+Beginning in 2022, it is held in Benidorm, Valencian Community, at the Palau Municipal d'Esports l'Illa de Benidorm.
+Inspired by the Benidorm Song Festival, the contest consists of two semi-finals and a final, with the winner jointly determined through teams of judges and a public vote.
+From 2022 to 2025, it served to select 's entry for the Eurovision Song Contest.

 History

 Background

-The event is loosely based on the Benidorm International Song Festival, an international song contest created in 1958 and modelled on the Italian Sanremo Music Festival.
+The event is loosely based on the Benidorm Song Festival, an international song contest created in 1958 and modelled on the Italian Sanremo Music Festival.
 The competition was held intermittently until 2006, interspersed with several hiatuses and various changes to the format.